ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

       performance  critical  code  paths, and  should  instead  occur entirely either before or after such code paths.

+ (32) Deep  copying  an  expression  instance  for  the  purposes  of
+      persisting to disk or otherwise transmitting elsewhere with the intent to 'resurrect' the  expression instance later on  is not possible due  to the  reasons described  in the  final note  of Section 10.
+The recommendation is to instead simply persist the string form  of the  expression and  compile the  expression at run-time on the target.

- (32) Before jumping in and using ExprTk, do take the time to  peruse
+ (33) Before jumping in and using ExprTk, do take the time to  peruse
       the documentation and all of the examples, both in the main and the extras  distributions.
 Having  an informed  general view of what can and  can't be done,  and how something  should be done